 * Note that the elements of this structure are dependent on whether the respective peripherals are configured to use DMA.
-In the case that none of the ADC, SPI, or PWM groups are enabled in DMA, the type will not be defined.Variable definition for enumerated types
+In the case that none of the ADC, SPI, or PWM groups are enabled in DMA, the type will not be defined.

+** Note that the boundaries of this struct type must be 64-bit aligned due to TMS570 DMA MPU operation, which in some cases allows access outside of configured MPU region boundaries up to a 64-bit boundary if the region boundaries are not 64-bit aligned.
+A float64 is used to force the alignment; per section 6.2.1.6 of SPNU151G–August 2011 (ARM Optimizing C/C++ Compiler v 4.9 User’s Guide) “Structures are aligned according to the member with the most restrictive alignment requirement.
+Structures are padded so that the size of the structure is a multiple of its alignment.”

+Variable definition for enumerated types